JeromeDane/front-end-code-challenge/README.md

 The back end server provides real-time bundling of all source files.
 Accessing `\index.js` in the browser causes the back end to run browserify to serve a bundled file containing all of the scripts.
 Accessing `\index.css` in the browser causes the back end to run less to generate and serve up a bundled file containing all of the stylesheets.

 ### Front End Structure

 The user interface code is held within [`public`](https://github.com/JeromeDane/front-end-code-challenge/tree/jeromedane/public).
 The [`public/src`](https://github.com/JeromeDane/front-end-code-challenge/tree/jeromedane/public/src) directory contains the various collections, models, styles, templates, and views required to render the user interface.

 When loaded in a browser, [`public/index.html`](https://github.com/JeromeDane/front-end-code-challenge/blob/jeromedane/public/index.html) asks the back end for `\index.js` and `\index.css`, which will automatically be generated containing bundles of all necessary scripts and styles from [`public/src`](https://github.com/JeromeDane/front-end-code-challenge/tree/jeromedane/public/src).

+Many of the interactive input elements are generated using [jQuery UI](https://jqueryui.com) to create a rich experience with less coding time and good cross-browser support.

 ## User Interface